Links on SoundGuys may earn us a commission. Learn more.

 Most of us wear headphones or earbuds every day.
 You may even have a favorite set of headphones that you’ve been wearing for years without ever cleaning or replacing the ear pads.
 This would put any germaphobe on red alert, but when it comes to headphone safety, microbes aren’t the only thing you need to worry about.

 Headphones and earbuds can have a significant impact on your wellbeing, both good and bad.
-We’ve compiled all the health risks you should be aware of when purchasing new headphones or wearing them on a daily basis.
+We’ve compiled all the health risks you should be aware of when purchasing new headphones or wearing them daily.

 Can headphones or earbuds generally cause ear infections?